Table of Contents

 Functional mechanism of action – anti-anginal effect

-The nitrates have an effect on the afterload of the heart, especially at higher doses.
-There is a decrease in the afterload, thereby decreasing the stress for the heart to pump against resistance.
-Thus, the three important stresses to the ischemic heart, namely preload, afterload and the decrease in the blood supply to the area per se are targeted by the nitrates.
+Nitrates have an effect on the afterload of the heart, especially when administered at higher doses.
+A decrease in the afterload results, which thereby decreases the stress on the heart as it pumps against resistance.
+Thus, nitrates target the three important stressors to the ischemic heart: preload, afterload, and decrease in the blood supply to the area.

-The collaterals are normally formed, in case of compromised blood supply to any region.
-The nitrates cause enhancement of the blood flow in the collaterals.
-The nitrates also have antiplatelet and antithrombotic properties (by means of stimulating the guanylyl cyclase in the platelets, thereby inhibiting the binding of the fibrinogen to the platelet IIb and IIIa receptor).
+Coronary collateral vessels are normally formed in a case of compromised blood supply to any region of the heart.
+Nitrates enhance blood flow in the collateral circulation.
+They also have antiplatelet and antithrombotic properties (stimulation of guanylyl cyclase in platelets, inhibiting the binding of fibrinogen to the platelet IIb and IIIa receptors).

 Functional mechanism of action – treatment of heart failure

-The venous and the arterial dilation is the main mechanism for nitrates in the treatment of heart failure.
-This decreases the preload and afterload to the heart, as discussed earlier.
+The main mechanism of action for nitrates in the treatment of heart failure is venous and arterial dilation.
+This dilation decreases the preload and afterload to the heart, as discussed earlier.

 Biochemical mechanism of action

-The nitrates, after entering the cell, get converted into nitric oxide.
+Nitrates are converted to nitric oxide after entering the cell.
 This conversion occurs in two possible ways.
-In high potency nitrates (nitroglycerin and nitroprusside), the conversion is caused by the mitochondrial ALDH2 enzyme and, in low potency nitrates (isosorbide dinitrate and isosorbide mononitrate), the conversion occurs with the help of endoplasmic reticulum P450.
-This nitric oxide, in turn, gets attached to the sulfhydryl group, thereby forming the S-nitrosothiols.
-The S-nitrosothiols stimulates the Guanylyl cyclase enzyme.
+In high potency nitrates (nitroglycerin and nitroprusside), the conversion is caused by the mitochondrial aldehyde dehydrogenase 2 (ALDH2) enzyme and, in low potency nitrates (isosorbide dinitrate and isosorbide mononitrate), the conversion occurs with the help of endoplasmic reticulum P450.
+The nitric oxide then attaches to the sulfhydryl group, forming the S-nitrosothiols.
+S-nitrosothiols stimulate guanylyl cyclase enzyme.

-The Guanylyl cyclase is responsible for the conversion of the Guanosine Triphosphate (GTP) to Cyclic Guanosine Monophosphate (CGMP).
-This CGMP is responsible for the dilation of the smooth muscle of the blood vessel.
-As the smooth muscle is present in both the arteries, as well as the veins, the nitrates are successful in dilating both.
+Guanylyl cyclase is responsible for the conversion of guanosine triphosphate (GTP) to cyclic guanosine monophosphate (cGMP), which facilitates dilation of the smooth muscle of the blood vessels.
+Since smooth muscle is present in both arteries and veins, nitrates successfully dilate both.

 Pros & cons and the main indication of nitrates

-The sublingual nitroglycerin is the drug of choice for acute anginal episodes.
-The dosing consists of 0.4 mg every five minutes, and a maximum of three doses can be given to the patient.
-In case of heart pain, the self-administration of the nitroglycerin is recommended, but an EMS needs to be called if the pain does not subside after a single dose.
-The drug is also used as a prophylactic therapy for patients before they undertake a manoeuvre which may precipitate angina (though the evidence for this is varying).
-The patients who are not cured after the three doses are the potential candidates for the intravenous nitroglycerin.
+Sublingual nitroglycerin is the drug of choice to treat acute anginal episodes.
+The dose administered is 0.4 mg every 5 minutes; a maximum of 3 doses can be given to the patient.
+In the case of heart pain, self-administration of nitroglycerin is recommended, but emergency medical services (EMS) needs to be called if the pain does not subside after a single dose.
+Nitroglycerin is also used as prophylactic therapy for patients before they undertake a maneuver that may precipitate angina (the evidence to support this varies).
+A patient whose condition has not resolved after 3 doses is a potential candidate for intravenous nitroglycerin.

-The intravenous nitroglycerin is given at a starting infusion rate of 5-10 µg/min.
-The main aim is to make the patient relieved of the symptoms of angina pain.
-Caution needs to be exercised that the systolic blood pressure does not fall more than 90 mmHg.
-After 48 hours of treatment, the nitroglycerin can be switched to the oral and topical form of therapy.
+The intravenous nitroglycerin is given at a starting infusion rate of 5 to 10 µg/min.
+The main goal is to relieve the patient’s symptoms of angina pain.
+Caution must be exercised to ensure the systolic blood pressure does not decrease more than 90 mmHg.
+After 48 hours of treatment, the oral and topical forms of nitroglycerin therapy can be used.

 Acute coronary syndrome (unstable angina)

-Similar to that described in angina, the sublingual nitroglycerin, followed by intravenous nitroglycerin (in a patient not cured initially), is given.
-The cornerstone lies in giving the regimen of beta blocker, nitrates and anti-thrombotic and antiplatelet regimen (after assessing the cause).
-The nitrate also helps in reducing the coronary vasospasm.
+Similar to the treatment of angina, sublingual nitroglycerin, followed by intravenous nitroglycerin (in a patient whose symptoms have not resolved), is given.
+The cornerstone lies in treating the patient with a regimen of beta blockers, nitrates, antithrombotic, and antiplatelet therapy (after assessing the cause).
+Nitrates also help reduce coronary vasospasm.

 Chronic stable angina

-The difference between the nitroglycerin and isosorbide dinitrate in the pharmacokinetic parameter is that the nitroglycerin has a shorter onset of action (2-3 min), compared to the isosorbide dinitrate, with an onset of action of 15-30 min.
-The duration of action also varies between both the drugs (15-30 min for nitroglycerin and 3-6 hours in the case of isosorbide dinitrate).
-As a result of this difference, the isosorbide dinitrate is mainly used for the treatment of chronic stable angina.
+The difference between nitroglycerin and isosorbide dinitrate pharmacokinetically is that nitroglycerin has a shorter onset of action (2–3 min), compared to isosorbide dinitrate, which has an onset of action of 15 to 30 minutes.
+The duration of action also varies between both the drugs (15–30 min for nitroglycerin and 3–6 hours in the case of isosorbide dinitrate).
+As a result of this difference, isosorbide dinitrate is mainly used for the treatment of chronic stable angina.

 Acute myocardial infarction

-The nitrates do not have any survival benefit in the case of myocardial infarction.
-The nitrates are almost contraindicated in those cases where the hypotension is present.
-Also, the beta blocker which has the survival advantage is given preference than nitrates and never the administration of nitrates should preclude the use of the beta blocker.
-The reperfusion therapy is the main treatment in the case of acute myocardial infarction (this includes direct percutaneous intervention and thrombolytic therapy).
+Nitrates do not offer any survival benefit in the case of myocardial infarction.
+They are mostly contraindicated in patients with hypotension.
+Also, beta blockers, which offer a survival advantage, are the preferred treatment over nitrates.
+The administration of nitrates should not preclude the use of the beta blockers.
+Reperfusion therapy is the main treatment of acute myocardial infarction (this includes direct percutaneous intervention and thrombolytic therapy).

 Variant (Prinzmetal angina)

-The calcium channel blocker has shown to be better efficacious for this condition when compared to the nitrate.
-The nitrate, when given, is given along with the calcium channel blocker.
+Coronary vasoconstriction is responsible for ischemic pain with variant angina.
+A calcium channel blocker has shown to be more efficacious for this condition when compared to the use of nitrates.
+Nitrates, when given, are administered with a calcium channel blocker.

 Acute decompensated heart failure (ADHF)

-The initial therapy for an acute decompensated heart failure consists of ventilation (for respiratory distress) and loop diuretic (for fluid overload).
-The nitrates are especially indicated in patients with heart failure and elevated pressure.
-The dose of the intravenous nitroglycerin in ADHF includes a starting dose of 5 to 10 µg/min, with increment in the dose made every 5 minutes, at a rate of 5 µg/min.
+The initial therapy for acute decompensated heart failure consists of ventilation (for respiratory distress) and use of a loop diuretic (for fluid overload).
+Nitrates are especially indicated in patients with heart failure and elevated blood pressure.
+The intravenous dose of nitroglycerin in patients with ADHF includes a starting dose of 5 to 10 µg/min, with incremental increases in the dose every 5 minutes, at a rate of 5 µg/min.

-The nitroprusside needs continuous haemodynamic monitoring in the form of an intra-arterial catheter, as it is more potent.
-The isosorbide dinitrate though can also be used for the treatment of this condition, but it is not preferred as it has a long half-life (it will be difficult to correct when hypotension occurs in the treatment).
+Nitroprusside, which is more potent than nitroglycerin, requires continuous hemodynamic monitoring in the form of an intra-arterial catheter.
+Isosorbide dinitrate can also be used for the treatment of ADHF, but it is not the treatment of choice because it has a long half-life (it will be difficult to correct when hypotension occurs in the treatment).

 Different Preparation and their Usefulness in the Treatment of Angina and Heart Failure

-The transdermal patch of nitroglycerin gained popularity mainly because of the ease of the administration.
-They consist of a semipermeable membrane separating the reservoir of drug and the skin.
+The transdermal nitroglycerin patch gained popularity mainly due to the ease of administration.
+The patch consists of a semi-permeable membrane that separates the reservoir of drug and the skin.

 Contraindication of Nitroglycerin

-- The patient has taken drugs for erectile dysfunction like Sildenafil, Tadalafil, and Vardenafil.
-These are phosphodiesterase 5 inhibitor and its mechanism of action also consists of increasing the concentration of CGMP by preventing the breakdown of CGMP, thereby causing the dilation of the blood vessel.
-So, a cumulative hypotension, which can be life-threatening, can occur.
+A patient who has taken drugs to treat erectile dysfunction (sildenafil, tadalafil, and vardenafil) should not be prescribed nitrates.
+These drugs are phosphodiesterase-5 inhibitors, and their mechanism of action increases the concentration of cGMP by preventing its breakdown, thereby causing dilation of the blood vessel.
+Cumulative hypotension, which can be life-threatening, can occur as a result.

-The tolerance of the nitrate is the loss of the therapeutic benefit of a decrease in blood pressure after the drug administration.
+Nitrate tolerance may result in the loss of the therapeutic benefit of a decrease in blood pressure after drug administration.
 This occurs in many patients after 24 hours of therapy.

-As intravenous nitroglycerin forms a part of initial emergency therapy in angina and is not given in the long term, the tolerance can be overlooked in many cases.
-But, in the case of isosorbide dinitrate and isosorbide mononitrate, which is given long-term for the treatment of chronic stable angina, the tolerance is an important concern.
-The nitrate-free interval in between the treatment with nitrates is one of the proposed solutions for the problem.
+Since intravenous nitroglycerin forms part of the initial emergency therapy for patients with angina and is not given in the long term, the tolerance can be overlooked in many cases.
+But, in the case of isosorbide dinitrate and isosorbide mononitrate, which are given long term for the treatment of chronic stable angina, tolerance is an important concern.
+The nitrate-free interval in between the treatment with nitrates is a proposed solution to the problem.
 However, it increases the risk of rebound angina.

 Newer Drug for Angina and Heart Failure

-Pentaerythrityl tetranitrate is a drug which is mainly investigated for its proposed absence of the development of nitrate tolerance.
-But the recent randomised, multicentre trial, which compared the Pentaerythrityl tetranitrate against a placebo in patients with chronic stable angina, the drug was no more effective when compared to a placebo.
+Pentaerythritol tetranitrate is a drug mainly investigated for its possible effectiveness without the development of nitrate tolerance.
+But in a recent randomized, multicenter trial, which compared pentaerythritol tetranitrate to placebo in patients with chronic stable angina, the drug was no more effective when compared to the placebo.